-Linda LaRue, a registered nurse, athletic trainer, and creator of the Core Transformer suggests adding this total-body move to a full ab workout because it engages your *core* (not just your abs).
+Linda LaRue, a registered nurse, athletic trainer, and creator of the Core Transformer suggests adding this total-body move to a full ab workout because it engages your core — not just your abs.
 "Moves that involve trunk (your core) twisting best engage your transverse abdomens (the deepest muscles)."
 (For more of the best abdominal exercises that engage your entire core, check out these rotational moves as well.)

 The Pilates Roll Up with Ball

-The roll up is a classic Pilates mat move that's perfect for spinal articulation and strengthening the abdominals, says Tracey Mallett, a certified Pilates instructor based in Pasadena, CA. "This exercise is so effective because it teaches you not to rely on your bigger muscle groups (like your thighs) and focuses on using your abdominals correctly in a controlled manner without using momentum.
+The roll up is a classic Pilates mat move that's perfect for spinal articulation and strengthening the abdominals, says Tracey Mallett, a certified Pilates instructor based in Pasadena, California.
+"This exercise is so effective because it teaches you not to rely on your bigger muscle groups (like your thighs) and focuses on using your abdominals correctly in a controlled manner without using momentum.
 The use of the ball gives you natural feedback of your weaker side so that you can adjust and work on symmetry of your musculature, preventing future injuries."
 (And if you want more Pilates-inspired best ab exercises after this roll up move, check out this 15-minute core-centric workout.)

 Supine Oblique Ball Twist

-Add this move from Bryce Taylor, a trainer, physical therapist, and facility manager at Athletico in Indianapolis, IN into any complete ab workout: It will work your obliques much better than crunches.
+Add this best abdominal exercise from Bryce Taylor, a trainer, physical therapist, and facility manager at Athletico in Indianapolis into any complete ab workout.
+Why?
+Because this bad boy will work your obliques much better than crunches.
 (But if you must do crunches — they are some of the best ab exercises after all — be sure you know how to do 'em correctly.)

 Stability-Ball Plank Leg Lift

-Samantha Clayton, a former Olympic sprinter, and trainer with Herbalife Nutrition suggests adding this move to any complete ab workout because "the stress you put on all of your core muscles in order to stay in this position forces your abs to be contracted the entire time."
+Samantha Clayton, a former Olympic sprinter, and trainer with Herbalife Nutrition suggests adding this best ab exercise to any complete ab workout because "the stress you put on all of your core muscles in order to stay in this position forces your abs to be contracted the entire time."
 (Related: The Ultimate 30-Day Plank Challenge for Your Strongest Core Ever)

 Cross-Leg Reverse Crunch

-This move engages so many muscles — from the bottom region of pelvis upward — and works the obliques at the same time without straining your neck, says Joey Atlas, a personal trainer, and creator of The Atlas Way and FIT for LIFE private online training.
+This best ab exercise for women engages so many muscles — from the bottom region of pelvis upward — and works the obliques at the same time without straining your neck, says Joey Atlas, a personal trainer, and creator of The Atlas Way and FIT for LIFE private online training.

-As a part of your full ab workout, this tough, unique plank variation from Cody Harter, owner of Harter Strength & Conditioning, will challenge your core and back — no water required.
-And if you want more, this high-powered plank workout will fire up your core.
+As a part of your full ab workout, this tough, unique plank variation from Cody Harter, owner of Harter Strength & Conditioning, will challenge your core and back — no pool required.
+(And if you want more, this high-powered plank workout will also fire up your core.)

-Stacy Berman, Ph.D., trainer, Reiki Master, and founder of Stacy's Bootcamp in New York City loves this plank move as part of a full ab workout.
-"You are going to work your upper and lower abs, obliques, and lower back," Berman says.
+Stacy Berman, Ph.D., trainer, Reiki master, and founder of Stacy's Bootcamp in New York City loves this plank move as part of a full ab workout.
+"You are going to work your upper and lower abs, obliques, and lower back," says Berman.
 "Walking the hands as far above your head as you can forces the core to work extra hard to stabilize."